splunk/splunk-sdk-python/README.md

 ### Running the examples and units

 To run the examples and unit tests, you must put the root of the SDK on your PYTHONPATH.
-For example, add the following line to your **.bash_profile**:
+For example, if you have downloaded the SDK to your home folder and are running Mac OS X or Linux, add the following line to your **.bash_profile**:

     export PYTHONPATH=~/splunk-sdk-python